 - Search bars

-Although for the most part it's important to follow conventions, it's also important to break the rules from time to time!
+Although for the most part it's important to follow conventions, that doesn't mean you shouldn't break the rules from time to time!

 Try a few new elements, and experiment with colours, fonts, and placement.
 By mixing things up, you create a visually exciting experience for your audience.
 Just make sure that your readers can always find your posts, and exactly what they're looking for.